wafflepie/afformative/packages/afformative/README.md

   )
 }

-const SomeEnumFormatter = useEnumFormatter(EnumTypes.SOME_ENUM)
+const someEnumFormatter = useEnumFormatter("someEnum")
 ```

-`SomeEnumFormatter` is now usable even for static formatting, it has access to React context via a closure.
+`someEnumFormatter` is now usable even for static formatting, it has access to React context via a closure.

 Awesome, right?